nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Thu Jan 05 2023)
+### Joke of the day (Fri Jan 06 2023)
 <!-- joke -->
->Chuck Norris got his drivers license at the age of 16.
-Seconds.
+>Do you have a girlfriend?
+I will leave the relationship to the databases
 <!-- /joke -->

-*Last update: Thu, 05 Jan 2023 00:43:58 GMT*
+*Last update: Fri, 06 Jan 2023 00:43:58 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)